 - The Bully: Heavily implied to have been one in his past, and proud of it.

 - The Corrupter: He just seems to like bringing out the worst in Andy.

 - Covert Pervert: Eyes up Allison as he pulls out of the parking lot at the end with Andy.

 - Do Wrong, Right: He chastises Andy not because he taped Larry Lester's buttocks, but because he was caught doing it.

-- Faux Affably Evil: He seems jovial and understanding at first, but it's all a façade.
+- Faux Affably Evil: He seems cool and understanding at first, but it's all a façade.

-- Fat Bastard: For a guy who's big on athletics, he's not in the best shape.
+- Fat Bastard: For a guy who's big on athletics, he doesn't appear in the best physical shape.

-- Hypocrite: He calls Andrew a "discipline case" despite pressuring him into being a Jerk Jock.
+- Hypocrite: For starters, he calls Andrew a "discipline case" despite encouraging him into being a Jerk Jock in the first place.

 - Jerk Jock: He was most likely this in his past, and probably still thinks he is.

 - Retired Monster: It's strongly implied that he's done much worse things than taping nerd's buns together.

 - Stage Dad: He relives his so-called glory days vicariously through his son.

 - Testosterone Poisoning: His ideas of what constitutes masculinity are hopelessly, comically immature and out of touch with reality.